Eugene Daub: Career

+Artworks

 Rosa Parks statue

-In December 2009, the firm of Daub and Firmin won the design competition to create a Rosa Parks statue for the U.S. Capitol.
-Eugene Daub was the principal sculptor of the Rosa Parks statue.
-Daub collaborated with partner Rob Firmin on the concept and pedestal for the statue.
+In December 2009, the firm of Daub and Firmin won the design competition to create a statue of Rosa Parks for the U.S. Capitol.
+The full title of the statue was initially Rosa Parks: The Spark that Ignited the Modern Civil Rights Movement, and was subsequently updated to Rosa Parks: Taking Her Seat in History.
+Eugene Daub was the principal sculptor, and collaborated with partner Rob Firmin on the concept and pedestal for the statue, which was unveiled in 2013.
 The statue of Rosa Parks is historically significant as being the first full-length statue of an African American person in the U.S. Capitol.
 It is also the first statue commissioned by the Congress since 1873.